-Redmond, Wash. – Microsoft reported higher revenue and net income for its fiscal fourth quarter and fiscal year ended June 30.
+Redmond, Wash. — Microsoft reported higher revenue, net income and operating income in its fiscal third quarter, ended March 31.